-Overview: A 3-4 hour circuit through some high, remote countryside in the far north of Portugal, close to the Peneda Geres National Park and the border with Galicia.
+A 3-4 hour circuit through some high, remote countryside in the far north of Portugal, close to the Peneda Gerês National Park and the border with Galicia.
 The ride starts in the attractive small frontier town of Montalegre.

-Distance & Difficulty: Total distance of 51km (32 miles).
-Easy to moderate.
+Total distance of 51km (32 miles) with 786m of ascent.
+Moderate.
 It’s not exactly flat but there are no major hills or severe gradients.

 For the first 7km or so, you’re gradually dropping, losing about 100m in elevation.
 After crossing the bridge there’s a bit of a climb towards Frades and Sezelhe – you don’t need to turn off to either village, which are up to your right, but they could make an interesting and picturesque detour.